 There’s no escaping the fact that the vast majority of retired Americans are on some sort of fixed income.
 While that income may be high or low, it’s very important to check out Arizona vs Nevada taxes.

-Nevada – Nevada charges no state income tax or inheritance tax, which makes it perfect for individuals with high incomes or substantial IRA / 401(k)s.
-This means more money in your pocket throughout your retirement, which can be a deal-breaker or deal-maker for a lot of individuals.
+Nevada – Nevada has no state tax on income, estate or inheritance tax, which makes it great for individuals with high incomes, large retirement savings or good pensions.
+This often means more money in your pocket throughout your retirement, which can be a deal-breaker for some.

 Especially for those moving to high-tax states such as California, New York, or Illinois, Nevada is a good choice to stretch your retirement dollar.
 For Californians, you can really see the difference in our California vs Nevada Tax Guide.